Backbase/backbase-openapi-tools/README.md

 <!-- ... -->
 ```

-The following command will generate `index.html` file in the specified folder that contains API endpoints description.
+The following command will generate `index.html` file in the specified output folder that contains API endpoints description.

 ```bash
 mvn boat:generate@generate-docs